 A blue you have never seen before

 The Shima area of northwestern Gunma is most famous for its local hot springs, long a destination to cure various illnesses.
-Boasting a beautiful lake and untouched forests, Shima offers a number of other activities as well.
+Boasting a beautiful lake and forests, Shima offers a number of other activities as well.

 In 1954, Shima Onsen was chosen as Japan's first Nationally Certified Onsen, an area recognized as having hot spring waters with wholesome environments and potential health benefits.